jasonrhaddix/CascadeCLI/README.md

 * __Create__ a local and remote repo with multiple branches with one command `cascade create <repoName> [branches...]`
 * __Merge__ and push multiple branches with one command `cascade merge <head> <toBranches...>`

+_Cascade runs commands on the underlying Git API and requires Git to be installed to work_